Beijing–Shanghai high-speed railway: History

-China's two most important cities, Beijing and Shanghai, were not linked by rail until 1912, when the Jinpu railway was completed between Tianjin and Pukou.
+Beijing and Shanghai were not linked by rail until 1912, when the Jinpu railway was completed between Tianjin and Pukou.
 With the existing railway between Beijing and Tianjin, which was completed in 1900, the Huning railway between Nanjing and Shanghai opened in 1908, interrupted by a ferry between Pukou and Nanjing across the Yangtze River.
 A weekly Beijing–Shanghai direct train was first introduced in 1913.

 In 1933, a train ride from Beijing to Shanghai took around 44 hours, at an average speed of 33 km/h.
 Passengers had to get off in Pukou with their luggage, board a ferry named "Kuaijie" across the Yangtze, and get on another connecting train in Xiaguan on the other side of the river.

 In 1933, the Nanjing Train Ferry was opened for service.
 The new train ferry, "Changjiang" (Yangtze), built by a British company, was 113.3 m long, 17.86 m wide, was able to carry 21 freight cars or 12 passenger cars.
 Passengers could remain on the train when crossing the river, and the travel time was thus cut to around 36 hours.

 The train service was suspended during the Japanese invasion.

 In 1949, from Shanghai's North railway station toward Beijing (then Beiping) it took 36 hours, 50 minutes, at an average speed of 40 km/h.
 In 1956 the trip time was cut to 28 hours, 17 minutes.
 In the early 1960s, the travel time was further cut down to 23 hours, 39 minutes.

 In October 1968, the Nanjing Yangtze River Bridge was opened.
 The travel time was cut to 21 hours, 34 minutes.
 As new diesel locomotives were introduced in the 1970s, the speed was increased further.
 In 1986, the travel time was 16 hours, 59 minutes.